JeSmyrna/SoftRes-Helper/README.md

 - style the sheet for readability [x]

 SQL Databank connection: [?]
 - can do, not yet sure if needed.
-Sticking with base functions (Priority Top to Bottom)
+Sticking with base functions